All posts

 Gauntlet and Chaos Labs deployed AI risk management models that adjust borrow caps, collateral factors, and oracle parameters on Aave and Compound via on-chain governance proposals — reducing governance response latency from weeks to hours during market stress events.

-Limitations and Risks of the 2025 DeFi Stack
+Limitations and risks of the 2025 DeFi stack

 Higher architectural sophistication increases attack surface area.
 The 2025 DeFi stack introduces new failure modes at every layer it adds.